-You know what really makes giddy???
-Beautiful, conversion-centered Design!
-We want to know how color psychology in website design plays into this, who’s talking about it, and what resources are available online.
+We want to know how color psychology in website design plays into website conversions, and thus rank, who’s talking about it, and what resources are available online, so while doing work ourselves, we put this blog together for our readers

 So, if you like results and you’re interested in learning more about how the use of color psychology in great design can help you get more conversions – check out this blog for a list of useful links and personal insight.